murad-sinatra/crown-valet/docs/README.md

 ## Execution Guides

 - The [Feature Development Plan](technical/feature-development-plan.md) translates the product documentation into implementation milestones for the existing Nuxt 3 project.
+- The [MVP Technical Stack Detail](technical/mvp-technical-stack-detail.md) defines the concrete framework, containers, database, auth, hosting, testing, and integration choices for the MVP.
+- The [MVP Development Sprint Plan](technical/mvp-development-sprints.md) organizes the MVP into development sprints, acceptance gates, demos, and deferred scope.
 - The [Design System](product/design-system.md) defines the visual language, UI components, accessibility rules, and responsive behavior for future product screens.

 ## Current Repo Context